 How long have you been writing?

-What inspired you to write this book?
+What inspires you to write your books?

-Which character is your favorite and why?
+Which character of yours is your favorite and why?

 What advice do you have for young authors?

 Sometimes young authors (me, included) get so caught up in how to market your book and build an audience, that we forget that writing is a craft.
 Similar to playing a sport, writing is a skill that gets better with practice, so my best piece of advice is to write.
 Then write some more.
 And write again.
 My writing skills have improved with every short story, novel, or essay I have written, so keep writing!